MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

   array[EmpId] of Employee: employee;

 However, it is not possible to assign :mzn:`employees` from a data file.
-Instead, the data and the data could be split as follows.
+Instead, the data and the decisions could be split as follows.

 .. code-block:: minizinc